SNAP (Food Stamp) Campaign

-Yet there are nearly 180,000 people in Philadelphia alone who qualify for SNAP who don't participate in the program.
+Yet there are many people in Philadelphia alone who qualify for SNAP who don't participate in the program.

 In addition, SNAP is good for the economy: Every $5 in SNAP benefits generates $9 in economic activity, as those benefits are spent a grocery stores, farmers' markets and small businesses across the state, according to the U.S. Department of Agriculture.

 - SNAP (Food Stamp) Hotline 215-430-0556: Residents of Bucks, Chester and Philadelphia counties can apply for SNAP benefits by phone.
 Hotline counselors are available Monday through Friday (9 a.m. to 5 p.m.).

 - In-Person Assistance: Since 2002, the Coalition has trained more than 450 volunteers to conduct SNAP screening and application assistance at Philadelphia health centers, CareerLink centers and other community sites.